 Pride in Practice

-Greater Manchester Health & Social Care Partnership (GMHSC) have awarded the LGBT Foundation a three year contract to provide a quality assurance support service that will help primary care providers to strengthen relationships with the LGBT community.
+NHS Greater Manchester have worked with the LGBT Foundation a to provide a quality assurance support service that will help primary care providers to strengthen relationships with the LGBT community.
 Known as Pride in Practice, this initiative is being rolled out across Greater Manchester to all 4 primary care professions.

 The contract sees free training being offered to General Practice, Optical Practices, Dental Practices and Pharmacies across Greater Manchester.
 It ensures that practices effectively and confidently meet the needs of LGBT patients and offers ongoing support and information resources for each practice.